BoilerUpload - Purdue's Uncomfortable Truths

 Ethan Morton played 18 minutes and didn't take a shot, again.

-Purdue needs more from everyone that isn't their everything.
+Purdue needs more from everyone that isn't its everything.
 Playing one way led Purdue to a one game exit in March last season.

 That isn't mean.
 That's just the truth.
 And as Matt Painter said after the game, you have to accept the truth to fix it.